Gayle Callen author

 When is the next book coming out?

+I'm writing my second historical fiction, The Daring Women of New York, which I'm hoping to publish this November 2024.
 I've reissued many of my backlist books with beautiful new covers.
 Check out my Bookshelf.
 For something different, I write contemporary romance as Emma Cane

 What book are you working on now?